Neo-Ciber94/animelist/packages/animelist-auth-sveltekit/README.md

 pnpm install @animelist/auth-sveltekit @animelist/client
 ```

-1. This package reads environment variables from `process.env` so you need to define them in your `vite.config.ts`.
+1. This package reads environment variables from `process.env`, which is not available for some targets, for that you need to define them in your `vite.config.ts`.

 You can define them directly, `dotenv` or any other plugin that do the job.